hackcheckio/Hackcheck-Private-API/API.md

 - Whitelisted IP Address

 If you are having trouble authenticating your IP address, visit [here](https://api.hackcheck.io/api/v2/ip) and make sure the IP you are entering on your [profile](https://hackcheck.io/profile) matches the IP you are shown.
 Once you've purchase a developer plan you can navigate to your [profile](https://hackcheck.io/profile), there you will be able to copy your `API key` and authorize whichever IP address you'd like.

 ---
 ## /api/v2/lookup
 This endpoint is used to perform various queries against our database to get the information you're looking for.

-We currently limit responses to a maximum of 15,000 results, this is to ensure request time is reasonable and to prevent abuse.

----
 ## Queries
 Hackcheck currently offers six Queries.
 - Email Address `email`